 As explained, in section 3.5.1, the separation of echoes in the range direction is easily achieved by combining the delay and frequency modulation of the chirped radar signal, with a resolution in distance that is thus controled by the frequency bandwidth.
 In the other direction (azimuth), the simultaneous echoes can be separated by their Doppler shift.
 This is perfect if targets are fixed relative to the ground, and a very good resolution can be obtained, both in the range and azimuth directions (about 10 m for Envisat, 5 m for Sentinel 1 in wave mode and 1 m in spotlight mode for TerraSAR-X).
 This processing produces a map of the surface backscatter in delay-Doppler coordinates.
 Unfortunately these positions are distorted from true geographic positions when the surface is moving toward the radar.
-With a velocity u, targets are displaced by $\delta = uR/V$ along the azimuth direction.
-With a Sentinel-1 altitude $H_r = 693$ km, and a typical speed over ground V = 7.5 km/s, the factor $H_r/V$ is about 92 s-1, i.e. a very small velocity of 10 cm/s gives a displacement in azimuth of $\delta = 9.2$ m: if the velocity is random, the image is completely blurred and the resolution of 1 or 5 m is useless.
-A high speed train traveling at 100 m/s in azimuth would be seen 9 km away from the tracks!
-Figure 3.11 shows an example of targets displaced from their true locations according to their azimutal speed.
+With a vertical velocity w, targets are displaced by $\delta = w \cos \theta_i R/V$ along the azimuth direction.
+With a Sentinel-1 altitude $H_r = 693$ km and a typical speed over ground V = 7.5 km/s, when looking at an incidence angle of 23° the distance R is close to2 $H_r/\cos \theta_i$ and the factor H_r/V is about 92 s-1, i.e. a very small velocity w = 10 cm/s gives a displacement in azimuth of $\delta = 9.2$ m.
+A high speed train traveling at 100 m/s along tracks at 45° with the range direction at an azimuth angle of 23° has a radial velocity of 28 m/s, would be displaced 2.7 km in the azimuth direction, at a location that is 2 km away from the tracks!
+Figure 3.12 shows an example of targets displaced from their true locations according to their azimutal speed.